The following is a comparison chart for the two options of The Great Ideas through the Great Books courses with Tree of Life.

 Yes, there is a weekly schedule from Sept-May including assigned reading (esp.
 Mondays), live and text-based class discussions (Tuesdays), as well as study exercises and writing assignments (rest of the week).

 Levels 1 and 2 have live discussion classes every three weeks, and levels 3 and 4 hold such classes every two weeks on Tuesdays.
-Two times are typically offered in each course.
+Two possible meeting times may be offered in some levels (depending on class size).

 Can the student ask a question if he/she needs help?
 Evaluators can give some help/direction with the content of the course as well as assignments, but this is limited.
 Yes, students can ask questions by message (and these can be shared for the benefit of other students) and during live classes.